Starry skies are one of the most magical sights the countryside can offer.

 Enjoying a view of the night sky with many stars is becoming rarer with increasing light pollution from poorly designed lighting.
 We are pressing for planning guidance to control lighting.

 Light pollution not only limits our views of these skies, but also disrupts wildlife’s natural patterns.
 We want to reclaim our dark skies.

-North Yorkshire County Council recently announced it would reduce the number of unnecessary street lights.
+North Yorkshire County Council announced it would reduce the number of unnecessary street lights.
 Every journey begins with a small step and we welcome this announcement.
 CPRE Craven, an active district of North Yorkshire, have campaigned hard to ensure our night skies are unpolluted.